-If DU issues an appraisal waiver (previously known as a PIW) the following applies:
+DU may offer a value acceptance (previously known as an appraisal waiver) the following applies:

-The initial DU Findings indicate an appraisal waiver is eligible.
-If at any time prior to loan funding the appraisal waiver eligibility is removed from any subsequent DU Findings report an appraisal will be required.
+The initial DU Findings indicate a value acceptance is eligible.
+If at any time prior to loan funding the value acceptance eligibility is removed from any subsequent DU Findings report an appraisal will be required.

-NOTE: The appraisal waiver option must be offered on the final DU Findings report and that Findings report must be retained in the loan file
+NOTE: The value acceptance option must be offered on the final DU Findings report and that Findings report must be retained in the loan file

-• If an appraisal is obtained, the appraisal waiver is no longer eligible
+- If an appraisal is obtained, the value acceptance is no longer eligible - An "Approve/Eligible" recommendation must be received from DU

-Eligible for the Appraisal Waiver Option
+Eligible for the Value Acceptance Option

-The following are eligible for the appraisal waiver option:
+The following are eligible for the value acceptance option:

-- 1-unit properties, including PUDs and condominiums - All occupancies (owner-occupied, second home, and investment (appraisal waivers are ineligible for investment purchase transactions) - Purchase and rate/term or cash-out refinance transactions - · Maximum LTV as follows: - Purchase Transactions: - Primary residence and second home: Maximum 80% LTV/CLTV - Limited Cash-out (rate/term) Refinance Transactions: - Primary residence and second home rate/term refi: Maximum 90% LTV/CLTV - Investment property: Maximum 75% LTV/CLTV - Cash-out Refinance Transactions - Primary residence cash-out refi: Maximum 70% LTV/CLTV - Second home and investment cash-out refi: Maximum 60% LTV/CLTV - An "Approve/Eligible" recommendation must be received from DU - An appraisal waiver received in a select "rural high-needs area" are subject to specific Fannie Mae requirements and will require Homebridge management review and approval
+- · 1-unit properties including condominiums - Maximum LTV as follows: - Purchase Transactions: - Primary residence and second home: Maximum 80% LTV/CLTV - Primary residence in high-needs rural areas: 97% LTV/ 105% CLTV for borrowers at or below AMI; refer to the Value Acceptance Rural High Needs Area topic for complete details.
+A value acceptance offer that is received in a select "rural high-needs area" will require Homebridge management review and approval - Limited Cash-out (rate/term) Refinance Transactions: - Primary residence and second home rate/term refi: Maximum 90% LTV/CLTV - Investment property: Maximum 75% LTV/CLTV - Cash-out Refinance Transactions - Primary residence cash-out refi: Maximum 70% LTV/CLTV - Second home and investment cash-out refi: Maximum 60% LTV/CLTV